Liberty Bend Bridge: Companion bridge

 In 1996, construction of a second bridge started.
 It was completed and opened to traffic in 2001.
 With the completion of the new bridge, all traffic was moved over to the new span.
 Work immediately began on rehabilitating the original bridge; its steel deck was replaced with concrete, structure repaired, among other minor upgrades.
 The bridge reopened to northbound traffic in 2005, at which point the new bridge was converted to carrying southbound traffic.

 On July 7, 2009, a routine inspection revealed serious problems with the northbound bridge.
 MoDOT immediately closed the span indefinitely.
 In a few days a temporary (permanent/paved) crossover was constructed, allowing the rerouting of northbound traffic to share the southbound bridge while repairs were completed.
 The span opened for traffic in September 2009.

 In 2015, the northbound bridge was again closed for repairs.

 Future

-There are currently plans to build replace the northbound span.
+There are currently plans to replace the northbound span.
 It only has a sufficiency rating of 55.7 out of 100, and is considered functionally obsolete.
 However, due to its historical significance, this would also require that the northbound bridge be relocated by any group that wants it.
 It would not cost them any money, however they would be required to pay moving the bridge through their own money.
 The offer will only last until September 30, 2024.
 The replacement bridge is estimated to cost $87,500,000, and construction of the new span will not begin until at least 2027.